DelusionalLogic/skymod/README.md

 specified in the modbuild file.
 Once the command completes the package should be installed and ready to use.

+At some point in the future you might want to update your installed packages, this is done by running

+    skymod remote sync

+To sync the package repo, followed by

+    skymod remote install --upgrade

+To upgrade all installed packages.

 As you installed packages grows skymod will continuously make sure that new packages you install don't conflict with any of the ones already installed.